jlinclabs/apidocs/a_server.md

 If omitted, `page` defaults to 1 and `num` (the number of receipts to show per page) defaults to 10.

+Receipts are always sorted by creation date/time, with the newest at the top.

 Example:
 _GET https://.../api/remotedata/rcptsdata/.../...?page=2&num=20_